Gurvan-dev/jasmin.nvim/README.md

 { "gurvan-dev/jasmin.nvim" },
 ```

-You can then simply use it with:
+You can then simply use it like any other colorscheme with:

 ```vim
 colorscheme jasmin